lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 DoS attacks are possible if an intruder can introduce a corrupted SCHC compressed packet onto the link and cause an excessive resource consumption at the decompressor.
 However, an intruder having the ability to add corrupted packets at the link layer raises additional security issues than those related to the use of header compression.

 SCHC compression returns variable-length Residues for some CoAP fields.
-In the compressed header, the length that is sent is not the length of the original header field but rather the length of the Residue that is transmitted.
-If a corrupted packet arrives at a  decompressor that does not match the length from the original header, SCHC decompression will drop the packet when it is out of data or will not generate a larger packet than the original one.
+In the compressed header, the length sent is not the original header field length but the length of the Residue that is transmitted.
+So If a corrupted packet comes to the decompressor with a longer or shorter length than the one in the original header, SCHC decompression will detect an error and drops the packet.

 OSCORE compression is also based on the same compression method described in {{RFC8724}}.
 The size of the Initialisation Vector (IV) residue must be considered carefully.
 A residue size obtained with LSB CDA over the IV impacts on the compression efficiency and the frequency the device will renew its key.
 This operation requires several exchanges and is energy-consuming.